Interview Guide Jun 15

 What the interviewer will assess

-- Your core PM competencies (product ideation, brainstorming, prioritization, MVP thinking, execution, metrics and iteration skills), as well as your experience in the field.
+- Ultimately - nearly all your core PM competencies (product strategy, ideation, brainstorming, prioritization, MVP thinking, execution, metrics and iteration skills), are tested albeit slightly superficially in this round.

-- Suppose you are a PM at Spotify.
+- Suppose you are a PM at DoorDash.
 What steps will you take to improve engagement?

 - You own six pizza shops in town and want to increase your sales.
 Would you create a smartphone app or use Uber Eats?